 - Alternatively, you may choose to seek advice from whomever you choose throughout the disciplinary process.
 In sexual misconduct or harassment proceedings, that advisor may accompany you to any meeting or hearing.
 In all other cases, an advisor is who a member of the Duke community (current faculty, staff, or student) may accompany you to a hearing.
 Members of the Undergraduate Conduct Board are not eligible to serve as advisors.

 - Become familiar with the policy(ies) that you are alleged to have violated.

 - You are encouraged to give your perspective on the incident in question through a written statement and throughout the disciplinary process.
 Your advisor can assist you in writing this statement.

-- Once your response is received, the Office of Student Conduct may: 1) follow up orally or in writing with additional questions; 2) drop the matter; or, 3) continue to the next stage of the process.
+- Once your response is received, the Office of Student Conduct and Community Standards may: 1) follow up orally or in writing with additional questions; 2) drop the matter; or, 3) continue to the next stage of the process.

-- If the incident is forwarded to a hearing of the Undergraduate Conduct Board, the Office of Student Conduct will coordinate an appropriate time and location for your hearing.
+- If the incident is forwarded to a hearing of the Undergraduate Conduct Board, the Office of Student Conduct and Community Standards will coordinate an appropriate time and location for your hearing.
 You will receive in advance all written information pertaining to the matter at hand.

 - Familiarize yourself with the Undergraduate Conduct Board hearing process, found on our website.
 Again, your disciplinary advisor will serve as a valuable resource for helping you prepare for the hearing and understand what will occur during and after the hearing.